AhmedDigale22/AhmedDigale22/README.md

 - 👀 I’m interested in to be cs expert
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on any group that we are in the same field
-- 📫 How to reach me,
+- 📫  Reach me out,
 - Ahmeddigale2233@gmail.com

 <!---